rbuchberger/jekyll_picture_tag/readme.md

 Optionally specify any number of HTML attributes.
 These will be merged with any [attributes you've set in a preset](#attr).
 An attribute set in a tag will override the same attribute set in a preset.

-`--picture class="killer" --alt Alternate Text --source data-volume="11" `

 `--(element)` will apply those attributes to the given element.
 Your options are picture, img, or source.

 `--alt` is a shortcut for `--img alt="..."`

+`--parent` will be applied to the outermost element; useful when using the `auto` output format.

+Example:

+`--picture class="killer" --alt Alternate Text --source data-volume="11" `

 The old syntax is to just dump them at the end: